jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 -----------------

 Spiking Neural Networks (SNNs) are made to exploit time-varying data.
 And yet, MNIST is not a time-varying dataset.
-This means that we have one of two options for passing input data into an SNN:
+There are two options for using MNIST with an SNN:

 1. Repeatedly pass the same training sample :math:`\mathbf{X}\in\mathbb{R}^{m\times n}` to the network at each time step.
+This is like converting MNIST into a static, unchanging video.
    Each element of :math:`\mathbf{X}` can take a high precision value normalized between 0 and 1: :math:`X_{ij}\in [0, 1]`.
-   This is like converting MNIST into a static, unchanging video.

    .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial1/1_2_1_static.png?raw=true
             :align: center